Journey and Empathy led Projects

 *In this case "era" refers to historic events that shape a particular generation.

-Each era is affected by events that impact choices.
-Truist needed to understand clients who would be affected by the Great Wealth Transfer (from Baby Boomers and Gen X to Millennials).
+Truist needed to understand how clients would be affected by the Great Wealth Transfer (from Baby Boomers and Gen X to Millennials).
 Each era's attitude toward wealth might influence digital products and how business might be conducted.

-Third-party research and first-person IDIs were combined to garner insights that provided a jumping-off point for strategy workshops.
+Third-party research and first-person IDIs were combined to garner insights that provided a jumping-off point for product strategy workshops.
+Implementation of these insights were placed into a roadmap for product and sales teams.

 Stella & Dot

-Three Product lines with the same sales model except one line does not have the same profit trajectory as the others.
-The Research Team got charged with figuring out why.
+One product lines with the same sales model as two others did not have the same profit trajectory as the others.
+The Research Team (me) got charged with figuring out why, and possible ways to increase sales.

-Stakeholders included: Independent Sales Force, Internal Training, and Product.
+Stakeholders included: Independent Sales Force, Internal Training, and Productd.

 Ramen Hero